 - Lab attendance is required. - You should complete and submit each week's lab assignment by the beginning of your lab session in the following week.
-There is reduced credit for work submitted after this time.
+There is a 10% reduction in credit for each week day that the lab assignment is late.